-Pool events: For the 2010 world championship, the following pool events shall be conducted in both male and female categories.
+Pool events: For the 2012 world championships, pool events shall be conducted in both male and female categories.
 In the Masters Line Throw event, the two-person team shall compete in the age group of the younger competitor.
 See Section 9 for information on Masters competition.
 See Section 4 for event descriptions.